strimzi/proposals/076-moving-data-between-two-jbod-disks-using-cruise-control.md

 - This feature works fine with KafkaNodePools.
 - This feature work with Kraft only if Kafka version is greater than 3.7.0, as that version supports multiple JBOD disks on brokers.

+The errors in the above scenarios are reported by Cruise Control.
+Based on those we move the `KafkaRebalance` resource to `NotReady` state and update the `KafkaRebalance` status with the corresponding error message.

 ## Affected/not affected projects

 This change impacts the Cruise Control API related classes and the `KafkaRebalanceAssemblyOperator` class.